 Niger is a landlocked and food-deficit Sahel country.
-Just over half the population is under age 15.
 Gender disparities persist and continue to strongly challenge the country’s development.
-A demographic growth of 3.9 percent, one of the highest in the world, adds to this already fragile context.
+A demographic growth of 4%, one of the highest in the world, adds to this already fragile context.

 Food and nutrition insecurity in Niger are significant.
-This situation stems from poverty, environmental degradation, and cyclical shocks.
-Repeated droughts, floods, and desertification mark the ecological fragility of the country.
+This situation stems from environmental degradation, security constraints and high demographic growth.
+Irregular rainfall, rising temperatures and desertification mark the ecological fragility of the country.
 This in turn has a significant negative impact on livelihoods as the economy is strongly reliant on climate sensitive sectors such as agriculture.

 Conflict in three neighboring countries aggravate the situation.
 The conflict in northern Nigeria has displaced people, many of whom are chronically malnourished, into the Lake Chad Basin area.
 Fighting has spilled over the border, deepening local hunger and endangering host communities, refugees and humanitarian workers.

 The United Nations World Food Programme (WFP) has been working in Niger since 1968.
 Currently, our work aims to alleviate hunger and malnutrition in emergency situations as well as provide long-term, resilience-building activities.